getsentry/ingest-load-tester/README.md

 `relay` server

-Under the `kafka` key one configures the address of the broker and the names of the ingest and outcome topics (which normally should not be left to their default values)
+Under the `kafka` key one configures the address of the broker and the names of the ingest and outcome topics (which normally should be left to their default values).

 ### Running